discus-sions/TownOfHost-TheOtherRoles/README.md

 The Silencer's first kill attempt will silence the crewmate inside the next meeting.<br>
 After the Silence, the Silencer is a regular Impostor.<br>

+### C-Sheriff

+Team : Impostors<br>
+Basis : Impostor<br>

+Corrupted Sheriff spawns when all Impostors die by kill or vote.<br>
+As soon as all Impostors die, Corrupted Sheriff spawns.<br>
+Corrupted Sheriff is a regular impostor with nothing new.<br>

 ## Madmate